About

 Support Community Garden Programs

-Contributing to the NC State Extension Gardener Enhancement Fund provides support for education, resources and networking opportunities to North Carolina community gardens.
+Contributing to the NC State Extension Gardener Enhancement Fund provides support for education, resources, and networking opportunities to North Carolina community gardens.
 Your gift is an investment in local food security, nutrition, and community.